codefo-O/on-prem_etl_pipeline/README.md

 <img src="images/diagram.png">

-The workflow for the project as per the diagram above and steps below.
+The workflow for the project.

 Step 1: User generates file and copies to a folder